News

 Big U, who’s considered a fugitive as of Wednesday (March 19), stands accused of shooting a rapper in the face and leaving him in the desert.
 Eugene Henley Jr., also known as Big U, has been ...

-Eugene Henley Jr. — known as “Big U” in the entertainment world — was one of 18 members of the Rollin’ 60s Neighborhood Crips street gang charged in a sprawling federal racketeering ...
+Eugene Henley Jr., known as “Big U,” was one of 18 members of the Rollin’ 60s Neighborhood Crips charged in a federal complaint with a litany of federal crimes including drug trafficking ...